Severance Package

 The purpose of these questions is to help you evaluate whether the attorney will be a good fit for you.
 Your relationship with an attorney is no different than your relationship with any other any other person.
 Sometimes an attorney and a potential client are not a good fit.
 After speaking with the attorney, consider the following questions:

-Section #11: We Review Severance Packages: Flat Fee, 24-Hour Turnaround
+Section #11: We Review Severance Agreements: Flat Fee, 24-Hour Turnaround

-We Review Severance Packages: Flat Fee, 24-Hour Turnaround
+We Review Severance Agreements: Flat Fee, 24-Hour Turnaround

 Severance – Section 11 – We Review Severance Packages